Meet the People Behind WEX

 Ken is a member of the Association of Financial Professionals.
 He earned a bachelor’s degree from The State University of New York and a master’s of business administration degree with a finance concentration at Pennsylvania State University.

 Nicola Morris has built a 20-year career helping companies identify and develop new business opportunities.
-She has broad experience in global business strategy and development, and has spent much of her career overseeing product management and marketing for technology-focused companies in the wireless, cloud computing, security, and telecommunications sectors.
+She has broad experience in global business strategy and development, and has spent much of her career overseeing product management and marketing for technology-focused companies in the mobile, cloud computing, security, and telecommunications sectors.

 Hilary Rapkin has played a key role in many of WEX’s significant milestones over the past two decades through her expert legal oversight.
 She served as the first general counsel for WEX, helped to create WEX Bank and led the legal team in launching the company’s initial public offering.
 Hilary is responsible for overseeing WEX’s global legal, regulatory compliance, government affairs, and human resources functions.